bkammerling/ubuild-jekyll/wunder_collections/_drafts/interview-game-changing-hands-on-services-for-maas-providers.md

 Our mission at Ben is “100% fleet readiness for consumers and customers” and we achieve this by offering a full range of services.
 In practice, it looks like this:

 If you’re a car sharing company, then all of your cars have to be clean or else your customers won’t use them.
 Or if they do use them, it won’t be for long.
-Next, your cars have to be charged or fueled in order for a customer to get from A to B, and they have to be located at the right spot at the right time.
+Next, your cars have to be charged or fuelled in order for a customer to get from A to B, and they have to be located at the right spot at the right time.
 Every once in a while your cars will also be damaged, which makes damage documentation and smart repair necessary.

 As you can see, there are a lot of services needed to keep a MaaS fleet running smoothly and most of those services have to be performed hands-on by individuals.
 That's what we do.